← Back to research

 Meta REA demonstrates that in-house coding agents are evolving beyond "write code and open PRs" into domain-specific autonomous systems.
 The ML experimentation domain is a natural fit for agentic workflows because experiments are long-running, hypothesis-driven, and benefit from systematic exploration.

-Key metrics: 2x model accuracy, 5x engineering output, 3 engineers covering 8 models.
+Key metrics: 2x average model accuracy across six models, 5x engineering output, 3 engineers covering 8 models.
+KernelEvolve adds 60%+ inference throughput gains on NVIDIA and a 100% KernelBench pass rate.

 Recommended study for: ML engineering leaders evaluating agentic approaches to experimentation.
 The hibernate-and-wake pattern and dual-source hypothesis engine are transferable concepts.